Deriving the non-perturbative gravitational dual of quantum Liouville theory from BCFT operator algebra: Renormalisation operator and holographic geodesic tensor network

-The Liouville partition function can be written as an explicit holographic tensor network $U^N(\lambda)$ that is a network of geodesics connecting holes at the boundary surface.
+The Liouville partition function can thus be expressed as an explicit holographic tensor network $U^N(\lambda)$, consisting of a network of geodesics connecting holes at the boundary surface.
 These geodesics go deeper into the bulk if they connect holes separated by longer distances at the boundary surface, as illustrated in figure \ref{crosssection}.
-Geodesic lengths are natural degrees of freedom in this formulation of the bulk.
-This is perhaps related to the program in \cite{Held:2024bgs}.
+Geodesic lengths serve as natural degrees of freedom in this formulation of the bulk\footnote{This may be related to the program proposed in \cite{Held:2024bgs}.
+Additionally, coarse-graining of spin networks has been explored in the loop quantum gravity literature, such as in \cite{Dittrich:2011zh}, which shares notable similarities with the current discussion.}.

 We note that this bears profound resemblance to the tensor network reconstruction of p-adic CFT partition function \cite{Hung:2019zsk, Chen:2021ipv}.
 There, the boundary CFT is quasi-1d, and the bulk holographic tensors are constructed using the structure coefficients of the p-adic CFT which forms an associative algebra.
 Here, to reconstruct a CFT that is 2D, the holographic tensor network is constructed out of {\it open structure coefficients} of the CFT, and the mathematical structure involved is a fusion tensor category, which can be considered as a categorification of an associative algebra.